Author | M. Martínez Euklidiadas

 A solar storm could cause electrical damage comparable to a general blackout, and a total Internet outage.
 Although they are interdependent, they are treated separately because the system would affect both and both systems would need to be partially rebuilt.

 Obviously, cities are particularly vulnerable.
-Without electricity there is no internet, but right now, without internet there is no electricity either.
+Without electricity there is no internet, but right now, without the internet there is no electricity either.
 The restoration would need to be conducted simultaneously, and by areas, by qualified technicians, and it would take time.

 A total blackout across a city in which telecommunications hardware needed to be changed every few hundred meters, would result in the collapse of mobile networks.
 Fixed networks would be less affected as they are underground and they would be easier to repair in the event of a failure.
 If just one city was affected, the blackout caused by the solar storm would be minor.